 The PLI community cares about leaders and the future of the church and the sharing of the Good News of Jesus Christ.
-Its pioneering spirit looks to journey toward new, better horizons.
+Our pioneering spirit looks to journey toward new, better horizons.

 Let me tell you a quick story from lunch at a restaurant the other day and then it’s translation!